OmAmar106/URLShortener/README.md

 For the front end, HTML and CSS have been used.

-To use this program , you will need to install python ,following that run these 2 lines in command prompt
+To use this program on your local machine, you will need to install python ,following that run these 2 lines in command prompt

 <pre> > pip3 install flask</pre>